patrickromeromccafferty/wetgrain/editorial3.md

 we’ve been enveloped in; dissolving some patch of illusion we’d never have noticed otherwise.
-In Cecilia Woloch’s ‘Reign of Embers,’ a young terrorist screams ‘Even in your dreams, you won’t be safe,’ reminding us of the perenni- al need to reckon with the ideals that keep us safe while others suffer.
+In Cecilia Woloch’s ‘Reign of Embers,’ a young terrorist screams ‘Even in your dreams, you won’t be safe,’ reminding us of the perennial need to reckon with the ideals that keep us safe while others suffer.
 The first instalments of the sequence, published in The American Journal of Poetry and awarded the Pushcart Prize in 2017, opens with an epigraph from Bertold Brecht: ‘In the dark time will there